Condor Design

 y2 == y1**0.5 + x[0] + x[1]

-Of course, in both the mathematic and programmatic description, the source of each symbol must be defined.
+Of course, in both the mathematical and programmatic description, the source of each symbol must be defined.
 In an engineering memo, we might say “where y1,y2 are the variables to solve and xR3 parameterizes the system of equations,” which suggests the API for an algebraic system of equations as

 import condor as co